 Position: Industry Development and Membership Coordinator, CIMA & MusicOntario

 Raised in the East Coast, Sam Rayner has been in the music scene for over eight years as an artist and industry professional.
-He moved to Toronto in 2014 in pursuit of more experience and later began working for True North Records, specializing in Digital Assets and A&R. Sam joined the CIMA & MusicOntario team in 2016 as Membership Services Coordinator where he oversees day-to-day membership relations, Road Gold Certification, National Professional Development and CIMA’s 20/40 Independent Music Charts.
+He moved to Toronto in pursuit of more experience and later began working for True North Records, concentrating in Digital Assets and A&R. Sam joined the CIMA & MusicOntario team in 2016 as Membership Services Coordinator where he oversees day-to-day membership relations, Road Gold Certification, National Professional Development and CIMA’s 20/40 Independent Music Charts.
 Sam also serves as FACTOR’s Regional Educational Coordinator (REC).

 Position: Senior Policy Advisor, CIMA & MusicOntario

-As a former political staffer, Elise joins CIMA with a strong background in policy development, communications, and great insight into government relations.
+As a former political staffer, Elise joined CIMA with a strong background in policy development, communications, and great insight into government relations.
 After 5 years in the political world, she decided to take the dive into an industry that has always be close to her heart: the Canadian independent music industry.
 As a Policy Analyst, Elise studies the ins-and-outs of policies that are important to CIMA's members, advocating on their behalf with key policy makers while keeping them informed every step of the way.

 Position: Administrative Coordinator, CIMA & MusicOntario